AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 ## 2. Installing Docker

 This step requires a server, so you must have finished section 1 successfully.
+Docker is used to simplify the deployment of RAP and make this installation portable to many different computers.
 To install docker I followed the following steps in the given order:

 | step | Linux command |
 | :--- | :--- |